T1m1/de.htwg.se.monopoly-web/README.md

         - **pinch** -> buy street

-This project is still under construction and is online and playable with a browser.
+This project is online and playable with a browser.
+(We recommend Google Chrome)

 ## Help